chochain/eforth/orig/40x/README.md

 + our outer-interpreter is understandable even without any comment
 </pre>

 Dr. Ting latest ceForth uses the token indirect threading model.
-It is great for learning as wll as being portable.
+It is great for learning as well as being portable.
 The extra lookup for token to function pointer makes it slower (at about 50%) of a subroutine indirect threading model.

 ** 5: Using 16-bit xt offset in parameter field (instead of full 32 or 64 bits)**
 <pre>